-The Company's Ethics Policy includes procedures which provide for confidential disclosure of any wrong-doing relating to accounting, financial reporting and auditing matters.
+Among other things, the Company's Ethics Policy includes procedures which provide for confidential disclosure of any wrong-doing relating to accounting, financial reporting and auditing matters.
 The policy prohibits retaliation against any person making a complaint.
-During 2020, no significant substantiated complaints with respect to accounting, financial reporting or auditing matters were received.
+During 2021, no significant substantiated complaints with respect to accounting, financial reporting or auditing matters were received.

-The Company's principal risks are outlined below in order of most to least potentially serious, as assessed at December 31, 2020.
-Since December 31, 2019, new risks have been added, relative rankings of certain risks have been revised and commentaries have been amended, reflecting the evolving nature of the Company's risk exposure.
+The Company's principal risks are outlined below in order of most to least potentially serious, as assessed at December 31, 2021.
+Since December 31, 2020, new risks have been added, relative rankings of certain risks have been revised and commentaries have been amended, reflecting the evolving nature of the Company's risk exposure.